nodejs/node/doc/api/repl.markdown

 4
 ```

-Explicitly setting `_` will disable this behavior.
-To re-enable auto-assigning
+Explicitly setting `_` will disable this behavior until the context is reset.
-`_`, you will need to reset the context.
-To do this, type `.clear`.

 The REPL provides access to any variables in the global scope.
 You can expose
 a variable to the REPL explicitly by assigning it to the `context` object